benjaminchacko/express-graphql-server/README.md

 ## How to Use
 1. Fork this repository
 2. Clone to your local machine
-3. Create a config.js like this example:
+3. Create a config.js in root directory like this example:
 <img src="./assets/config_example.jpg" />

 4. `npm install` in your terminal to install node-modules